pragyasen/personal_website/README.md

 1. Push this repo to GitHub
 2. Go to **Settings → Pages**
 3. Under **Build and deployment**, set Source to **GitHub Actions**
-4. Push to `main` — the workflow will build and deploy
+4. Push to `main` and the workflow will build and deploy

 Your site will be live at `https://pragyasen.github.io/personal_website/`